((AP Photo/Andrew Harnik)

 Oil prices up, Asian shares slip after tech rally on Wall St

-Shares fell Tuesday in Asia and oil prices advanced after a tech-driven rally on Wall Street.
-Trading was light with many regional markets including those in China closed for holidays.
-Tokyo's Nikkei 225 index edged 0.1% lower to 27,705.25 and the Kospi in Seoul also fell 0.1%, to 2,755.36.
+Shares are mostly lower in Asia and oil prices have risen after a tech-driven rally on Wall Street.
+Many Asian markets including those in China were closed for holidays.

 Nikki Haley comes to New Hampshire on a 2022 mission that could potentially pay dividends in 2024